 I grew up as a first-generation immigrant, between two cultures and often contradictory values and beliefs.
 I’ve also had the privilege of living and volunteering on four continents, including rural villages in Mexico and Central America and the Gandhi Ashram in India.
 These experiences have gifted me with the capacity to listen deeply and connect with people from all walks of life.

-I am passionate about connecting our inner well-being to how we think about and impact change.
-The path that led me here began almost a decade ago, with Vipassana meditation in the tradition of S.N.
+I believe that we must grow and change from within to create a deep and sustained impact in the world outside.
+One of the most significant influences in my work as a coach began almost a decade ago, with Vipassana meditation in the tradition of S.N.
 Goenka, where I meditated in complete silence for ten days.
-I learned that being with yourself for this extended period of time without any external distractions forces us to confront our minds, see the conditioning in our thoughts, and understand how our reactions create the world we are driven to change.
+I learned that being with ourselves for this extended period of time without any external distractions forces us to confront our minds, see the conditioning in our thoughts, and understand how our reactions create the world we are driven to change.
 Through this initial experience, I felt that I had barely scratched the surface of who I am and with every subsequent silent meditation retreat, I’ve realized the power of awareness and equanimity in shaping who we are and how we show up in the world.